-- Classes Begin Mar 11 Last day to Add Classes Mar 12 - Mar 15 - Last Day to Drop Classes with 100% refund Last Day to Withdraw from Classes with 0% refund Apr 26 - Semester Ends May 9
+Classes Begin Mar 24

+Last day to Add Classes\ Mar 25

+Last Day to Drop Classes\ with 100% refund Mar 31

+Last Day to Withdraw from Classes\ with 0% refund May 2
-MAR 18-22: SPRING BREAK

-MAR 29: GOOD FRIDAY

-Classes begin January 16

-JAN 15: MARTIN LUTHER KING JR. DAY

-Commencement May 10

-SPRING

-CAMPUS CLOSED
+Semester Ends May 15

-Add, Drop, and Withdraw requests must be submitted from your Redlands webmail account to admissions@redlandscc.edu or in person by 5 p.m. of the deadline date.
+\Add, Drop, and Withdraw requests must be submitted from your Redlands webmail account to admissions@redlandscc.edu or in person by 5 p.m. of the deadline date.
 Drop and Withdraw requests will not be accepted by phone or from a personal email account.
 See page 15 for complete details.